 Sports clubs and coaching

-The school also runs sports clubs e.g. dance, gymnastics, rugby, yoga and football through the year.
-This is through a combination of external qualified sports coaches (i.e. Bristol Flyers Basketball, Bristol School of Gymnastics) and investing in the professional development of our own staff through providing cover to release teachers for professional development.
+The school has worked with Bristol Sports coaching to increase the amount and variety of after school and lunchtime clubs we offer.
 More children are able to access clubs than previously and we are constantly looking into a range of additional sports clubs that we may be able to offer in future terms across the academic year.

 Competitions and Excursions

-Various groups have taken part in external competitions including year 3 gymnastics club, year 6 girl’s football and the dance club took part in the STAGES 2018 dance festival
+Various groups have taken part in external competitions including gymnastics club, football club and the dance club.

 We offer regular swimming opportunities to years 3, 4 and 6.
 We aim for all year 6 children to meet the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres.
-43 out of 88 year 6 children currently meet this standard.
+Swimming is paid for from the school budget and not from the PE and Sports Premium.